jakubjedelsky/munin-plugin-webresponse/README.md

-munin plugin: webtime
+munin plugin: webresponse
 =====================

 USAGE
 -----
-`webtime [config] [autoconfig]`
+`webresponse [config] [autoconfig]`

 DESCRIPTION
 -----------
-A simple Munin plugin to graph a number of seconds of webpage response.
+A simple Munin plugin to graph a webpage response in seconds.

 You need to set url in plugin-conf.d.
-For `google.com` it can be:
+For `yahoo.com` it can be:

-  [webtime]
+  [webresponse]
-  env.url google.com
+  env.url yahoo.com

+If there is not any variable, `google.com` is used.

 LICENSE
 -------